-Prosecutors to announce decision in shooting by Alec Baldwin
+Alec Baldwin to be charged with manslaughter in set shooting

 Baldwin — known for his roles in “30 Rock” and “The Hunt for Red October” and his impression of former President Donald Trump on “Saturday Night Live” — has described the killing as a “tragic accident.”

-He sought to clear his name by suing people involved in handling and supplying the loaded gun that was handed to him on the set.
+He sought to clear his name by suing people involved in handling and supplying the loaded gun that was handed to him.
 Baldwin, also a co-producer on “Rust,” said he was told the gun was safe.

 In his lawsuit, Baldwin said that while working on camera angles with Hutchins during rehearsal for a scene, he pointed the gun in her direction and pulled back and released the hammer of the weapon, which discharged.